isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, bad

-    // intended to be faster, but is actually slower
+    // intended to be faster, but is often slower

     vector<uint8_t> v(100000);